GTPB/ELB18F/NGS.md

 Another very common application of NGS, particularly for bacteria and virus without an assembled genome, is to obtain its complete genome from the assembly of million of short reads.
 This poses significant computational challenges and novel methods had to be devised to deal with the complexity.
 The most popular tools use [de-bruijn graphs](https://en.wikipedia.org/wiki/De_Bruijn_graph) to assemble these millions of reads.
 Although it is becoming much more feasible, assembly is still a very computer intensive process that needs to be run in powerful servers for most cases (particularly in longer and repeat-rich eukaryote genomes).
 [Spades](http://cab.spbu.ru/software/spades/) (mostly for bacteria) and [sga](https://github.com/jts/sga/wiki) (for longer eukaryote genomes) are examples of popular assemblers.

-**TASK**: Discuss the following: given that you know that most genomes contain repetitive sequences, do you think you can usually obtain a complete genome with a single NGS experiment sequencing only short reads (even for bacteria)?
+**QUESTION**: Discuss the following: given that you know that most genomes contain repetitive sequences, do you think you can usually obtain a complete genome with a single NGS experiment sequencing only short reads (even for bacteria)?
 Do you think only sequencing more short reads can solve the issue?

 **TASK**: In the terminal, type 'spades.py -1 SRR1030347_1.fastq.interval.fq -2 SRR1030347_2.fastq.interval.fq  -o SRR1030347_spades'.
 After spades finishing successfully, there should be a folder SRR1030347_spades.
 Inside you should have scaffolds fasta file.